CycloneDX/cdxgen/README.md

 import { createBom, submitBom } from "npm:@cyclonedx/cdxgen@^9.0.1";
 ```

-See the [Deno Readme](./contrib/deno/README.md) for detailed instruction.
+See the [Deno Readme](./contrib/deno/README.md) for detailed instructions.

 ```javascript
 import { createBom, submitBom } from "@cyclonedx/cdxgen";